-Each application build on the last starting with our 5th application.
+Each application builds on the last, starting with our 5th application.
 Our fall application sets up your root health for the following year.
-The spring application helps get things growing evenly in the spring and break down some of the thatch built up.
-The second application we are able to start tackling some of the newly germinating weeds while taking advantage of the moderate temperatures to put down a decent amount of nutrients.
-Our third and fourth application things get warmer, we still have weed control and we pack on micronutrients along with humic acid while cutting back a little on macro nutrients.
+The spring application helps get things growing evenly and breaks down some of the thatch built up.
+During the second application we are able to start tackling some of the newly germinating weeds while taking advantage of the moderate temperatures to put down a decent amount of nutrients.
+Things are starting tobget warmer for our third and fourth application, so we still have weed control and we pack on micronutrients along with humic acid while cutting back a little on macro nutrients.
 In the heat we want to continue to keep the grass growing, but not overwork things.
 Then back to the 5th application to start rebuilding for the following year!

 A. We use a mixture of liquid and granular fertilizers depending on the time of year and what is best for your lawn.
 With each application, we leave a service ticket that lists the products used on your lawn/trees and their amounts.

 A. No, unfortunately dogs can cause real damage to a lawn when they urinate on it.
 Urine from a dog can cause scorching of the turf.
 By watering regularly, especially to urine spots, the damage caused by dog urine will be minimized.
 With regular applications from Yard Guard, your lawn will be healthier and able to recover quicker.